sackidude/blaze-note/README.md

 # Blaze note

-Note taking and flashcard genertion using _minimal_ superset markdow.
+Note taking and flashcard genertion using a _minimal_ superset of markdow.
 So feel free to use all of the markdown magic you love and automatic card prompt generation.